mit-pkir/beyond-rubrics/modules/setting context/_posts/2000-01-03-DYO-Defining-Constructs.md

 #### Tips

-- We have included a [sample portrait of a learner] from the Mendon-Upton Regional School District (https://playfulmit.github.io/beyond-rubrics/modules/setting%20context/resources/MURSDProfile.png){:target="_blank"} as an example of district level values.
+- We have included a [sample portrait of a learner](https://playfulmit.github.io/beyond-rubrics/modules/setting%20context/resources/MURSDProfile.png){:target="_blank"} from the Mendon-Upton Regional School District as an example of district level values.
 You may substitute a similar framework from your school or district if it is available.
 - The number of ideas selected by each person may vary, but aim to have no more than 20 items across your entire group.
 For example, if you have 4 people, aim for ~4-6 ideas per person.

 **Cluster** *(10-15 min)*